anish-kr07/carshare/README.md

-Given a passenger, find all the drivers who have given that person a ride Given a passenger - find the total amount spent on trips in the past day, week, month, year Given a passenger - find the shortest/longest trip Given a city - find the total money made on trips Given a driver - find the total money made
+Given a passenger, find all the drivers who have given that person a ride Given a passenger - find the total amount spent on trips in the past day, week, month, year Given a passenger - find the shortest/longest trip Given a city - find the total money made on trips.
+Given a driver - find the total money made.